UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

 web link in their web browser.

-The reason that a multi-user environment for Ricgraph is different from installing and using Ricgraph on your own user id, is that you will need to run Neo4j and [Ricgraph Explorer](ricgraph_explorer.md) as a system user instead of running it using your own user id.
+The reason that a multi-user environment for Ricgraph is different from installing and using Ricgraph on your own user id, is that you will need to run the graph database backend and [Ricgraph Explorer](ricgraph_explorer.md) as a system user instead of running it using your own user id.
 If you run Ricgraph with your own user id, you will be the only user able to use it.